mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 :::

-For jobs with GPUs, we must the GPU ordinals allocated to each job so that we can match GPU metrics scrapped by either [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) or [amd-smi-exporter](https://github.com/amd/amd_smi_exporter) to jobs.
-Unfortunately, this information is not available post-mortem of the job and hence, the CEEMS exporter exports a metric thats maps the job ID to GPU ordinals.
+For jobs with GPUs, we must have the GPU ordinals allocated to each job so that we can match GPU metrics scraped by either [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) or [amd-smi-exporter](https://github.com/amd/amd_smi_exporter) to jobs.
+Unfortunately, this information is not available post-mortem of the job and hence, the CEEMS exporter exports a metric that maps the job ID to GPU ordinals.

 Currently, the list of job related metrics exported by SLURM exporter are as follows: